HectorMG02/Sentisis-Challenge/README.md

-# Sentisis Front-End Challenge by Héctor Matías González
+# Séntisis Front-End Challenge by Héctor Matías González

 ## 🚀 Project initialization
 To initialize the project, follow these steps: